alexiscolin/hepic-app/README.md

 Hepic app store management is made by following one rule: **all that need to be share between two components (excepts for direct linking from a child) needs to be coded inside the store**.
 This allows us to ensure the constent reliability on data across all components and let us create a two way binding simulation.

 Here, the store is built thanks to VueX store modules.

+## Progressive Web App (PWA)

+Hepic is a Progressive Web App.
+That means it's a website with an application behaviour.
+You can download it and consulting it off-line.
+Hepic app gets an icon, a splashscreen, a shortname, a standalone mode, and a colorset.
+This works thanks to a combinaison of the `manifest.json` and the `service-worker.js` files.
+You can modify them accross [Workbox](https://developers.google.com/web/tools/workbox/) plugin. **A config function is available in the `vue.config.js`**.

 ## SSL & tests